bradleynott/autoaugmentation/alternate_training/README.md

 The main difference is that **_this_** approach no longer utilizes a separate SageMaker Training Job script to launch the original training script.
 Here, we will simply start training with the training script itself.

+Additionally, you will see in the commands below that this code now works in Python 3.
+The main training script contains a context management modification to allow this to work.

 **Note:** the training scripts in the `code` folder also differs from the SageMaker training code in that it incorporates additional data set names.

 * **Additional dataset names:**